Continuing Education Activity

 Chlorine gas is also the most frequent cause of major toxic release incidents internationally.
 Because of its widespread industrial use, chlorine gas has substantial potential for accidental release.

 Besides household and industrial accidental exposures, chlorine gas has also been used as an agent of war.
 Germany used chlorine gas in World War I as a chemical weapon.
-More recently in 2007 insurgents in Iraq executed multiple attacks by outfitting chlorine tankers with explosives and detonating them in multiple locations causing hundreds of civilian casualties.
+More recently, in 2007, insurgents in Iraq executed multiple attacks by outfitting chlorine tankers with explosives and detonating them in multiple locations, causing hundreds of civilian casualties.

 Chlorine was thought to cause direct tissue damage by generating free oxygen species.
-However, more recent studies show that cellular injury may result from oxidation of functional groups in cell components from the reaction of chlorine gas with tissue water.
+However, more recent studies show that cellular injury may result from the oxidation of functional groups in cell components from the reaction of chlorine gas with tissue water.
 This reaction forms hypochlorous and hydrochloric acid along with free oxygen radicals.

 Hypochlorous and hydrochloric acid cause most of the toxic effects attributed to chlorine gas.
 These acids are produced by the reaction of chlorine (Cl2) with water.

 - Cl2+ H2O <--> HCl + HOCl <--> 2HCl + O-